Syhwh/React_TodoApp/README.md

 ## To Do App
-This project uses diferent comoponets in react passing state and props betwen them.
+This project uses diferent componets in react passing state and props betwen them.